-Difference Between Curriculum and Syllabus Overview
+Difference Between Curriculum and Syllabus: Overview

 The distinction between curriculum and syllabus is that a topic syllabus is only a component of a course or subject curriculum.
 The curriculum is a mixture of the syllabus, course design, class schedule, and lesson plans for the subject.
 A curriculum also aids in the planning of how a specific subject or course will be taught, whereas a syllabus just lists the subjects and concepts that will be covered.
 We frequently use them interchangeably without realizing that they are quite different.